IntersectAustralia/hcsvlab-docs/WebApp.md

 ### Background

-These instructions describe the process of installing and configuring the HCSvLab web application and it components on a CentOS machine
+These instructions describe the process of installing and configuring the ALVEO (was HCSvLab) web application and it components on a CentOS machine

 ### Assumptions
 * You have a fresh CentOS machine.